CuriousCurmudgeon/history_of_vcs/02_sccs.md

 You also had a lot of power to search and display history, but I'm not going to dive into that here.

+> TODO: Insert info about _sccsid_.
+This feels like a historical oddity that is worth pointing out.

 ----

 I don't want to dive too deep into implementation details with every system that I discuss today, but I do think it's important to talk a bit about how SCCS worked to set a baseline for comparison.
 Plus it's a great excuse to dive into old papers.